 Strong and an adept one on one defender, it would seem such comparisons are not misplaced.

-4. Scouted by Manchester United
+4. Previously scouted by Manchester United

 From all the details we have provided so far, it should be no surprise that Milenkovic caught the eye of Jose Mourinho.

 The Portuguese was reported to have personally attended a Fiorentina game in 2018 to scout the young defender.